The Best and Worst of 2016 - Dagon Dog Treats 2016

 Genre: Metal; Sub-Genre tags: Progressive, Doom, Sludge, Groove

 Baroness was introduced to me a few years ago by our lead guitarist in Hounds Of Innsmouth.
-The first few albums Baroness released were impressive and captivating displays of progressive doom metal, if that's the genre that makes sense to call it.
-I'm not sure what genre to call Baroness, all I know is that Baroness is right at home in a Mastodon and Gojira show and have earned a spot on my frequently-played playlists.
+The first few albums Baroness released were impressive and captivating displays of progressive doom metal if that's the genre that makes sense to call it.
+I'm not sure what genre to call Baroness, all I know is that Baroness is right at home in a Mastodon and Gojira show and has earned a spot on my frequently-played playlists.
 Purple was released last year, and while it doesn't quite measure up to Red and Blue, it is still a groovy and catchy album worthy of your time.

 The Sword - High Country